seiyria/soa-autofarm/README.md

 # TODO (Now)

 * Auto-host when have stamina
+  * Event - requires --specific-mission and --specific-event
+  * Mission - always click the current mission in the center
 * Add test to validate that each WINDOW_STATE has a WINDOW_CLICKS, WINDOW_INFORMATION, and WINDOW_TRANSITION entry.

 # TODO (Future)

+* Add auto-refill-stamina to auto-host
 * "Wait for all rush" feature (either wait for 4x rush, or wait for as many as can be waited for with dead people)
 * Support scrollbar use to get specific mission/event position (beyond what's supported)
 * Support JP (swap transitions/clicks/information at runtime)